Guelph: Manufacturing and education sectors

 Manufacturing is the leading sector of the economy of the city with the most significant sector being auto parts manufacturing.
 The Conference Board of Canada's August 2019 report stated that the Guelph region's manufacturing was experiencing significant growth, averaging 5.9% over the past five years and expected to be 4.2% in 2019.

 Linamar is the city's leader in this sector, with 22 manufacturing plants.
 The company has received government funding for expansion that would create additional jobs, most recently in 2015 ($101 million) and in 2018 ($99 million).
 The latter would create 1,500 additional jobs and maintain 8,000 others in the Canadian operation.

 According to research completed by the City of Guelph in 2010, fabricated metal product manufacturing accounted for 26.1% of the types of industries, followed by machinery manufacturing for 12.8% and miscellaneous manufacturing for 10.4%.
 The city's Economic Development Strategy identified life science, agri-food and biotechnology firms, environmental management and technology companies as growth industries on which to focus economic development activities.

 The city also touts the importance of advanced manufacturing which is its largest employer.
 The roughly 360 businesses of this type employ approximately 14,755 people (roughly 25% of Guelph's labour force).
 The category includes "high precision manufacturing and auto parts assembly to plastic injection moulding machines manufacturing and automation devices.
 This enables advanced manufacturing to be a strong driver of the local economy."

-The second largest industry is Educational services, accounting for 11.3%.
+The second largest industry is Educational services, accounting for 11.3% of growth.